Carla-de-Beer/spring-boot-projects/Pets API/README.md

 # Pets API

 This is a Spring Boot API project that displays data related to a list of pets.
 This data is manipulated by means of the standard set of CRUD calls.
-The project allows for the option of loading either locally stored in-memory data or from a MongoDB database (see notes below).
+The project allows for the option of loading data either from a locally stored CSV file or from a MySQL database.

 The project is built with Java 11 and Maven.

 ## Getting started

-To swap the option of locally stored mock data out for the MongoDB database access, carry out the following steps:
+To swap the option of locally stored mock data out for the MySQL database access, carry out the following steps:

 * Inside the PetService class, change the `@Qualifier()` property from `"mockDao"` to `"mongoDbDao"`.
 * Create a MongoDB database, activate its server, and populate it with data via the following commands: